tvb-sz/serve-swagger-ui/stubs/README.md

 please refer to the commit.

-The final compiled binary already contains these static files, just a binary and an optional configuration file are needed
+The final compiled binary already contains these static files, just one binary file are needed